-The video we were provided before the evaluation on the College's building together with the interviews we conducted lead us to conclude that Ctl Eurocollege offers adequate resources to both students and faculty including access to library material, IT infrastructure and administrative support.

-Indeed, the building appears to be modern, functional and well located which is a strong plus for the College.
+The video we were provided before the evaluation on the College's building together with the interviews we conducted lead us to conclude that P.A College offers adequate resources to both students and faculty including access to library material, IT infrastructure and administrative support.
+Indeed, the building appears to be state of the art and this is a strong plus for the College.
 Along the same lines, the library appears well equipped and our overall impression is that all resources are in place and fully functional.
-In terms of human capital support, the College is performing well on that front as faculty appear to be provided what they need to fulfil their teaching duties and, in part and when applicable, their research endeavors.
+In terms of human capital support, the

+College is performing well on that front as faculty appear to be provided what they need to fulfil their teaching duties and, in part and when applicable, their research endeavours.